VH-ECF. Hawker Siddeley HS-125-3B. c/n 25069.

 Crash site was 5 kms east of Colombia Regional Airport, Montana

-Was on flight from Crossville Memorial Airport, Tennessee to Kansas City (Johnson Executive), Montana
+Aircraft was on a flight from Crossville Memorial Airport, Tennessee to Kansas City (Johnson Executive), Montana

 2 crew members and 1 passenger were on board at the time